-Not to be cowed down, the Federation of Media Employees Trade Unions (FMETU), Sri Lanka Working Journalists' Association (SLWJA) and the Free Media Movement (FMM) expressed concern against the President's accusation that media houses were trying to "run the country the way they want", terming some of them as "media mafia".
+Not to be cowed down, the Federation of Media Employees Trade Unions (FMETU), Sri Lanka Working Journalists' Association (SLWJA), the Sri Lanka Chapter of the South Asian Free Media Association (SAFMASL) and the Free Media Movement (FMM) expressed concern against the President's accusation that media houses were trying to "run the country the way they want", terming some of them as "media mafia".
 They were protesting against the president's threat of using legal remedies against media houses.